-ID 1.1 Specific objective TOURIST ATTRACTIVENESS: Supporting the development of competitive tourist attractions achieved through cooperation, thus contributing to the diversification of tourist product(s) in the cross-border region The results that the partner States seek to achieve with Union support R 1.1.1 - Increased tourist attractiveness of the cross- border area through better utilisation of natural, cultural and historical heritage and related infrastructure The development of sustainable cross-border tourism being a tool for socio-economic growth is seen as an important factor for increasing the competitiveness of the Programme's area.
+ID 1.1 Specific objective TOURIST ATTRACTIVENESS: Supporting the development of competitive tourist attractions that contribute to the diversification of The results that the partner States seek to achieve with Union support R 1.1.1 - Increased tourist attractiveness of the cross-border area through better utilisation of natural, cultural and historical heritage and related infrastructure The development of sustainable cross-border tourism being a tool for socio-economic growth is seen as an important factor for increasing the competitiveness of the Programme's area.
 A prerequisite for such sustainability is the creation of competitive tourist attractions through balanced utilisation of region's cultural, historical and natural resource potentials and increasing the effectiveness of cross-border tourist product(s).
 Furthermore, sustainability of the tourism sector is closely linked with initiatives improving accessibility, transport and communications at the regional and local level.
 Therefore, the Programme will focus on overcoming existing challenges in the eligible area, namely through: - Supporting conservation of natural, cultural and historical heritage, linked where appropriate to tourism, including the restoration of heritage buildings and the maintenance of traditional landscapes; - Improving the accessibility to touristic sites in the region, in line with the overall concept for sustainable tourism development; - Improving the integration between different types of transport service and ease of use by tourists; - Ensuring wide access to public sector tourist information (including open data e-Tourism).

-ID 1.2 Specific objective CROSS-BORDER TOURISTIC PRODUCT: Capturing economic benefits from development of natural and cultural heritage in the border area through creating common cross-border touristic destination(s) The results that the partner States seek to achieve with R 1.2.1 - Enhanced capacity for sustainable development of cross-border touristic destination(s) Union support In the present global competitive environment, tourism development should be based on knowledge, innovation and promotion. - In response to that, careful destination planning and management is required to: Influence the scale, nature and location of development, thus ensuring the tourist initiatives are not only integrated with existing economic activities but also with natural and cultural heritage. - Check that proposed new development is in line with market trends and future demand as well as with the requirements regarding preservation of natural and cultural heritage; - Give priority to types of products and services that reflect the special character of the cross-border destination(s), minimise environmental impact and deliver value to the community (economic and employment); - Maximise the proportion of income that is retained locally and other benefits to local communities, through strengthening local supply chains and promoting use of local products and services.
+ID 1.2 Specific objective CROSS-BORDER TOURISTIC PRODUCT: Valorising the favourable conditions for diversified tourism in the border area through creating common cross-border touristic destination(s) The results that the partner States seek to achieve with Union support R 1.2.1 - Strengthened joint and integrated approaches to preserve and manage the diversity of natural and cultural assets in the border area as a basis for sustainable tourism development and growth strategies In the present global competitive environment, tourism development should be based on knowledge, innovation and promotion, whereas development of cross-border area can be based on mutual development of cross-border tourism as innovative model of sustainable development in general.
+In response to that, careful destination planning and management is required to: - Influence the scale, nature and location of development, to ensure that tourism is integrated with existing economic activities and that the cross-border community remains in balance; - Check that proposed new development is in line with market trends and future demand:

+- Give priority to types of products and services that reflect the special character of the cross-border destination(s), minimise environmental impact and deliver value to the community (economic and employment); - Maximise the proportion of income that is retained locally and other benefits to local communities, through strengthening local supply chains and promoting use of local products and services.

 Through the actions to be supported, the Programme will facilitate the development of local tourism environment thus establishing a portfolio of the joint touristic destination(s) in the cross-border area.
-Some of the major challenges to be faced are the: - Development of joint tourism territorial management plans; - Adoption of visitor management plans to ensure that tourism does not damage natural and cultural resources; - Development of monitoring programmes to measure trends and impacts, and facilitate adaptive management of natural, cultural and historical heritage in the region.
+Some of the major challenges to be faced are the:

+- Development of joint tourism territorial management plans; - Adoption of visitor management plans to ensure that tourism does not damage natural and cultural resources; - Development of monitoring programmes to measure trends and impacts, and facilitate adaptive management of natural, cultural and historical heritage in the region.

 It is important that Programme's work to promote sustainability is based on sound evidence regarding the interface between tourism and sustainability, and visitor and business demand for sustainability.
-Any new development should be in line also with the requirements regarding preservation of natural and cultural heritage.
+Innovation, therefore, is of crucial importance for the cross-border tourism, for its impact on tourism demand as well as supply.